 According to a study featured on Bloomberg, cannabis smoking is associated with higher sperm count.
 Another study found that ‘there was little overall association between female or male marijuana use and fecundability’.
 Furthermore, a study from 2017 suggests that THC can affect the proper development of a fetus and concluded that THC can affect meiosis, a type of cell division in the ovaries.
 This can directly affect the ability of the ovaries to produce healthy eggs for fertilization.

 While cannabis might not negatively affect your fertility, smoking is linked to erectile dysfunction in Australian males, a study from 2006 concluded.
-What’s more, some claim that smoking even reduces your penis size, although I couldn’t find studies proving the claim.

 When you are under 20 years old, your brain is most likely still developing.
 Thus, psychoactive substances might interfere with the healthy development of your brain.
 According to the Guardian, there is a long-term study which followed a group of over 1,000 people from birth to the age of 38 which has produced the first convincing evidence, say scientists, that cannabis has a different and more damaging effect on young brains than on those of adults.